 Josh Coceano served as the Scott Intern from 2010 to 2012 and was then promoted to Horticulturist.
 Josh Coceano hails from Mt.
 Crawford, Virginia – a small town in the Shenandoah Valley.
 Josh is a graduate of Virginia Tech with a Bachelors in Horticulture and a Master of Science in Education.
 Other work experience includes internships with the Hahn Horticulture Gardens in Blacksburg, Virginia and Stonecrop Gardens in Cold Spring, NY as well as time in the classroom teaching Agriculture Education classes to high school students and being a third grade classroom teacher.

 William R. Evans, Jr., Gardener, joined the staff in 1989.
-Prior to that he worked at Chessick’s Wholesale Greenhouses propagating poinsettias, and Wolff’s Farmer’s Market in plant sales, orchard pruning and harvesting.
+Prior to that he worked at Chessick’s Wholesale Greenhouses propagating poinsettias, and Wolff’s Apple House in plant sales, orchard pruning and harvesting.

 Adam Glas, Gardener Supervisor, joined the staff in 2012.
 Before that, he worked as Nursery Manager at Terrain (at Styer’s) Nursery in Glen Mills.
 He was accepted into the Longwood Gardens Professional Gardener (PG) Training Program, completing that program in 2006.
 He currently serves as president for the PG Alumni Association and vice president of the board of managers at Chenoa Manor.
 He studied Horticulture and Landscape Design at University of Wisconsin River Falls.

 Jeff Jabco, Director of Grounds and Coordinator of Horticulture, has been on staff since 1990.
 Before coming to Swarthmore, he worked for Penn State University Cooperative Extension as a horticulture agent in southeastern Pennsylvania; he also owned and operated a garden design and vegetable production business.
-He is a graduate of Penn State University and has a Master’s degree from North Carolina State University in Horticulture/Plant Breeding and Plant Pathology.
+He is a graduate of Penn State University with a master’s degree from North Carolina State University in Horticulture/Plant Breeding and Plant Pathology.

-Sue MacQueen has recently joined the staff as the first community outreach coordinator.
+Sue MacQueen joined the staff as the first campus engagement coordinator in 2017.
 Prior to coming to the Arboretum she was the executive director of University City Green in West Philadelphia for eight years.
 She also held the position of land manager at Awbury Arboretum in Germantown and was part of the horticultural staff at Meadowbrook Farms.
-She has been an ISA Certified Arborist since 2010.
+She has been an International Society of Arboriculture (ISA) Certified Arborist since 2010.
 She graduated with a B.S. in Horticulture from Temple University, Ambler.

 Susan McGinley graduated with a B.S. in Horticulture from Temple University, Ambler, and a B.S. degree from Cabrini College in Radnor, PA.
 Before joining the horticulture staff at the Scott Arboretum in 2001, Susan worked as a research biologist, and gardened at Chanticleer in Wayne, PA, Smith & Hawken in Rosemont, PA; and with Laurie Humphrey’s landscape design and maintenance firm in Haverford.
 Susan completed an internship at the Tyler Arboretum in Media, PA.

 Dale Nemec, Gardener, has been with the staff since 2004.
-He comes to the Arboretum with a wealth of experience including Grounds Maintenance Coordinator at Friends Hospital in Philadelphia for more than 20 years and horticulturist at Villanova University for a year.
-In 1999, he earned a Bachelor’s degree in Landscape Architecture from Temple University.
+He comes to the Arboretum with a wealth of experience including as Grounds Maintenance Coordinator at Friends Hospital in Philadelphia for more than 20 years and horticulturist at Villanova University for a year.
+In 1999, he earned a Bachelor’s degree in landscape architecture from Temple University.

-Lars Rasmussen graduated from Temple University, Ambler, with a B.S. in Horticulture and has an extensive background in growing greenhouse cut roses.
-Before becoming a member of the Scott Arboretum’s horticultural staff in 2001, Lars was employed by Octararo Native Plant Nursery in Kirkwood, PA; and Landstudies Inc. in Litiz, PA, where his focus was stream bank restoration and wetland installation.
+Lars Rasmussen graduated from Temple University, Ambler, with a B.S. in horticulture and has an extensive background in growing greenhouse cut roses.
+Before becoming a member of the Scott Arboretum’s horticultural staff in 2001 and garden supervisor and plant health in 2018, Lars was employed by Octararo Native Plant Nursery in Kirkwood, PA; and Landstudies Inc. in Litiz, PA, where his focus was stream bank restoration and wetland installation.
 Lars completed an internship at Mt.
 Cuba Center for the Study of Piedmont Flora in Greenville, DE, and he has taken Longwood Gardens certificate classes.

-Rebecca Robert has been with the Scott Arboretum since 2004 serving as the Member and Visitor Programs Coordinator and the PR and Volunteer Coordinator.
+Rebecca Robert has been with the Scott Arboretum since 2004 and currently serving as Communications and Volunteer Manager.
 She received a M.S. and a B.S. in horticulture at Penn State University.
 She has worked at a variety of nurseries and garden centers including Avalon Flower and Garden in Avalon, NJ; Snyder’s Greenhouse in Leck Kill, PA; Hershey Nursery in Hershey, PA; and Meadow Creek Farms in Klingerstown, PA.

 Claire Sawyers has been the Director of the Scott Arboretum since 1990.
 Prior to that she worked at Mt.
 Cuba Center for the Study of Piedmont Flora in Hockessin, Delaware for seven years.
 She holds Masters degrees in ornamental horticulture from Purdue University and the University of Delaware where she was a Longwood Graduate Fellow.
 She has gardened in Japan, France and Belgium in addition to the U.S. She served as a commissioner for the accreditation program of the American Association of Museums from 2004 to 2010.
 Her book, The Authentic Garden: Five Principles for Cultivating a Sense of Place, was published in 2007 by Timber Press.

 Mary Tipping joined the Scott Arboretum as Curator and Plant Recorder in 2015.
 From 2008 to 2015, she served as Arboretum Horticulturist at Delaware Valley University’s Henry Schmieder Arboretum, where her responsibilities included the collections database administration for the 40-acre arboretum.
-She has earned an M.S. in Crop Sciences from the University of Illinois, and a B.S. in Horticulture from Temple University.
-Mary is also a PA Certified Horticulturist and ISA Certified Arborist.
+She has earned an M.S. in crop sciences from the University of Illinois, and a B.S. in horticulture from Temple University.
+Mary is also a PA Certified Horticulturist and International Society of Arboriculture (ISA) Certified Arborist.